zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 - [Troubleshooting](#troubleshooting)

 ## Usage

-The OIDC protocol is used by API ML client applications to verify the identity of a user with a distributed OIDC provider trusted by the mainframe security manager.
+API ML functions as an OIDC client application, enabling users to initiate the OIDC authentication flow After successful user login, the OIDC provider grants the client application a JWT Access Token along with an (JWT) Identity Token.
-After successful user login, the OIDC provider grants the client application a JWT Access Token along with an (JWT) Identity Token.
+Access token is then returned to the user agent in the "apimlAuthenticationToken" cookie.
-The client application can pass this Access Token with subsequent requests to mainframe services routed through the API ML Gateway.
+The user agent can pass this Access Token with subsequent requests to mainframe services routed through the API ML Gateway.
 The API ML Gateway then validates the OIDC Access Token.
 If the token is valid, the user identity from that token is mapped to the mainframe identity of the user.
-The API ML Gateway can then create mainframe user credentials (JWT or a PassTicket) according to the service's authentication schema configuration.
+The API ML Gateway can then create mainframe user credentials (e.g. JWT, PassTicket) according to the service's authentication schema configuration.
 The request is routed to the target API services with correct mainframe user credentials.

 ## Authentication Flow

-The following diagram illustrates the interactions between the participants of the OIDC/OAuth2 based API ML authentication process.
+The following diagram illustrates the interactions between the participants of the OIDC based API ML authentication process.

 ![APIML OIDC Workflow](../../images/api-mediation/apiml-oidc-auth-seq.png)

 - When a user wants to access mainframe resources or services using the client application without valid authentication or an access token, the client redirects the user agent to the login end-point of the distributed OIDC provider.
 - The user is asked to provide valid credentials (authentication factors).
 - After successful validation of all authentication factors, the OIDC provider grants the client an Access Token.
-- The client can then request from API ML Gateway the needed mainframe resources presenting the access token in the request.
+- The user agent can then request from API ML Gateway the needed mainframe resources presenting the access token in the request.
 - The Gateway validates the access token in two ways:
-    -  By comparing the key ID of the token against the key IDs obtained from the authorization server's JWK keys endpoint (`oidc.validationType: JWK` or omited configuration (`oidc.validationType`)).
+    -  By cryptographically validating the token using the public key retrieved from the authorization server's JSON Web Key Set(JWKS) endpoint, matching the token's key ID with the key IDs provided. (`components.gateway.apiml.security.oidc.validationType: JWK`).
-    -  By querying the UserInfo endpoint to verify the token's validity and retrieve user information (`oidc.validationType: endpoint`).
+    -  By querying the UserInfo endpoint to verify the token's validity and retrieve user information (`components.gateway.apiml.security.oidc.validationType: endpoint`).
-- The URL to the specific authorization server's JWK keys endpoint should be set using the property `jwks_uri`.
+- The URL to the specific authorization server's JWKS endpoint should be set using the property `components.gateway.apiml.security.oidc.jwks.uri`.
 If the access token is validated, the outcome is cached for a short time (20 sec by default).
-- The JWK Keys obtained from the authorization server's endpoint are cached for a while to prevent repeated calls to the endpoint.
-The interval can be set using the property `jwks.refreshInternalHours` (The default value is one hour).
+- The JWKS obtained from the authorization server's endpoint are cached for a while to prevent repeated calls to the endpoint.
+The interval can be set using the property `components.gateway.apiml.security.oidc.jwks.refreshInternalHours` (The default value is one hour).
 - In subsequent calls with the same token, the Gateway reuses the cached validation outcome.
-As such, round trips to the OIDC authorization server for JWK keys, UserInfo endpoint queries, and JWT Token validation are not required between short intervals when the client needs to access multiple resources in a row to complete a unit of work.
+As such, round trips to the OIDC authorization server for JWKS, UserInfo endpoint queries, and JWT Token validation are not required between short intervals when the client needs to access multiple resources in a row to complete a unit of work.
-- The URL to the specific authorization server's UserInfo endpoint should be set using the property `userInfo_uri`.
+- The URL to the specific authorization server's UserInfo endpoint should be set using the property `components.gateway.apiml.security.oidc.userInfo.uri`.
 If the access token is validated, the outcome is cached for a short time (20 sec by default).
 - The caching interval is configurable with a default value of 20 seconds, which is typically a sufficient amount of time to allow most client operations requiring multiple API requests to complete, while also providing adequate protection against unauthorized access.
 - The API ML Gateway fetches the distributed user identity from the distributed access token and maps this user identity to the user mainframe identity using SAF.
-- The API ML Gateway calls the requested mainframe service/s with mainframe user credentials (Zowe, SAF JWT, or PassTicket) which are expected by the target mainframe service.
+- The API ML Gateway calls the requested mainframe service/s with mainframe user credentials (Zowe JWT, SAF IDT, or PassTicket) which are expected by the target mainframe service.

 ## Prerequisites